 News and Events

-The Langley School District Foundation has received support from a number of corporations and associations in 2012/13.
-The Resource Training Organization of BC held the 4th annual Pumpkin Run at Aldor Acres in October 2012, raising $2500 for school apprenticeship programs; Peninsula Runners held the 2nd Annual Golden Ears 10k and Half Marathon Run raising funds for our school programs; the 4th Annual Summer Celebration Event was held at Walnut Gate Shopping Centre; Township 7 Winery hosted Theatre Under the Stars; and Family Day was sponsored by the Walnut Grove Business Association.
-Upcoming events include Family Day at Walnut Grove Field on June 22, and the 3rd Annual Golden Ears 10k and Half Marathon Run on March 10.
+The Langley School District Foundation has received support from a number of corporations and associations in 2014/2015.
+The Resource Training Organization of BC held the 6th Annual Pumpkin Run at Aldor Acres in October, raising $2500 for school apprenticeship programs; Peninsula Runners held the 5th Annual Golden Ears 10k and Half Marathon Run raising funds for our school programs; Family Day was sponsored by the Walnut Grove Business Association, raising $3500; and Willowbrook Shopping Centre hosted the Foundation's Gift Wrapping Fundraiser, where we raised more than $20,000 to support dozens of school programs.

 FOUNDATION FUNDING IN ACTION